 The beginning of each lesson includes a list of materials needed for that assignment.
 Beginning on p.
-12, you will also find a master list of materials needed for all of Book F to help you plan ahead.
+12, you will also find a master list of additional lesson-specific supplies needed for all of Book F to help you plan ahead.